-- Or you may use an Agent until your internal capability is in place.
+- Or you may use an Agent as above until your internal capability is in place.

-One of the services Infolog works with and recommends is Trust Integrity and Compliance Company (TIC) https://ticc.nz/
+If an agent is an option, one of the services Infolog works with and recommends is Trust Integrity and Compliance Company https://ticc.nz/

 In-house AML / CFT operation

-- Consider what procedures will need to be applied firm-wide, and or to specific teams.
+- Consider what procedures will need to be applied firm-wide, or to specific teams.

 - Should your customer due diligence (CDD) be centralised or implemented by front-line staff?